cheyrou23/using-cloud/help for end users/Using lucidchart and lucidpress.md

 To keep license numbers down you can periodically revoke all user licenses.
 This reverts accounts to the free tier without deleting data.
 When a user next logs in they can click to switch back to a paid account.
 If users leave take control of their account and reassign, archive, or delete their data.

 Allow users to [connect Lucidchart and Lucidpress to Google Drive](https://lucidchart.zendesk.com/hc/en-us/articles/207300016-Lucidchart-in-Google-Drive) if it is used in your organisation, as it only requires permissions to files created in Lucid applications, not the entire Drive.

+Consider a paid Enterprise account to prevent unmonitored use, manage document access, integrate into your existing single sign on service, and retain documents when people leave.